Australian dress register ID:629

 Place of origin:Hawkesburn (near Toorak, Melbourne), VIC, Australia

 This wedding dress was worn by a bride from a modest but respected middle-class family in 1908, the period between Federation and World War 1.
 It provides insight into aspects of the newly Federated Australia, when the young nation was emerging from the traditional ways of England and beginning to forge its own identity.
-Adaptation to Australian conditions is reflected in use of light-weight white cotton satin-striped lawn fabric in the dress.
-Rather than being made of silk-satin or taffeta, as often was the case in England, the dress is of white cotton satin-striped lawn.
-It comprises 3 pieces – a chemisette undergarment, a bodice, and a skirt.
+Adaptation to Australian conditions is reflected in use of light-weight white cotton satin-striped lawn fabric in the dress rather than silk-satin or taffeta which were commonly used in England.
+The dress comprises 3 pieces – a chemisette undergarment, a bodice, and a skirt.
 The skirt is gathered onto a waistband that is not stiffened and is connected by hooks and eyes, a form of connection primarily used from 1900-1910.
 The dress has beautiful bobbin lace as a panel on the skirt, on the bodice and down the long sleeves.
 In addition, it has net lace decoration on the bodice.
 It is highly unusal for its time as it was about 15 years of out date and leaves us wondering why a middle class bride would have worn an old fashioned dress.

 The dress appears to be home-made rather than purchased or made by a dress-maker.
 There is some simple hand embroidery on the under-garment made of stem-stitch and chain stitch.
 This seems to be of a type and standard that any lady of the day could do.